holt/syringe/README.md

                 // }
 ```

+The logging utility returns some useful information and logs out a messsage to the console.

-Change the registry data for one of the items:
+Now we change the registry data for one of the items ...

 ```javascript
 syr.set('data.52775Z.division', 'Development');
 ```

-Call the utility function again:
+... and call the utility function again:

 ```javascript
 log('52775Z');  // Logs: